-Remuneration Executive Director Non-Executive Director
+Range of Remuneration No of Executive Director No of Non-Executive Director

-RM 1 to RM 50,000 1 9
+RM 1 to RM 50,000 - 4

 RM 50,000 to RM 100,000 - -

 RM 100,000 to RM 200,000 2 -

 SHAREHOLDERS AND INVESTORS

 The Company recognizes the importance of accountability to its shareholders through proper communication with them.
 The Annual General Meeting is the principal form of dialogue with the shareholders.
 Shareholders are notified of the meeting and provided with a copy of the Company's Annual Report before the meeting.
 All shareholders are encouraged to attend the Annual General Meeting and participate in its proceedings.
 Every opportunity is given to the shareholders to ask questions and seek clarification on the business and performance of the Company and the Group.